archfz/cypress-terminal-report/README.md

 [![Build Status](https://travis-ci.com/archfz/cypress-terminal-report.svg?branch=master)](https://travis-ci.com/archfz/cypress-terminal-report)
 [![Downloads](https://badgen.net/npm/dw/cypress-terminal-report)](https://www.npmjs.com/package/cypress-terminal-report)

-Plugin for cypress that adds better terminal output __when tests fail__ on the terminal for better debugging.
-Prints cy commands, console.warn, console.error and request response data captured with cy.route.
+Plugin for cypress that adds better terminal output for easier debugging.
+Prints cy commands, browser console logs, cy.request and cy.route data.
+By default outputs to terminal only, but can be configured to write to files as well.

 > Note: If you want to display the logs when test succeed as well then check the [options](#options) for the support install.